Don't miss your chance to root for your Indiana Pacers LIVE at Bankers Life Fieldhouse! Buy your Indiana Pacers tickets now!

-Note: Resale prices often exceed face value.
+Note: Prices can often exceed face value.

 The Indiana Pacers franchise began in 1967 as a founding member of the American Basketball Association (ABA).
-Led by perennial All-Star, MVP, and future Hall of Famer Mel Daniels, Coach Bobby "Slick" Leonard, Roger Brown, George McGinnis and many others, the Pacers made five ABA Finals appearances and won three ABA championships (1970, 72, and 73).
-The Pacers are considered the most dominant team in the ABA's history.
+Led by perennial All-Star, MVP, and Hall of Fame center Mel Daniels (2012), Hall of Fame coach Bobby "Slick" Leonard (2014), and Hall of Fame guard Roger Brown (2013), forward George McGinnis and many others, the Pacers made five ABA Finals appearances and won three championships (1970, 72, and 73).
+The Pacers are considered the most dominant team in ABA history.